TomasBoda/agent-lang/thesis.md

 The above example controls the maximum value of `speed` using the `max_speed` global variable.
 If it overflows, it keeps the `max_speed` value, otherwise it is randomly incremented or decremented.

 #### 2.5.6 Otherwise Expressions
-Otherwise expression are very specific types of expression used to handle Null values.
-It is a binary expression with the operand `otherwise`.
-The left-hand side of the `otherwise` expression consists of any expression containing a value of type Agent Object.
+Otherwise expression is a very specific type of expression used to tackle issues with Null values.
+It is a binary expression with the `otherwise` operator.
+The left-hand side of the `otherwise` expression consists of any expression containing a value of type AgentObject.
 The right-hand side consists of any expression that does not contain a value of type AgentObject.
-When the `otherwise` expression is being evaluated, AgentLang checks whether the value of type Agent Object on the left-hand side is Null.
+When the `otherwise` expression is being evaluated, AgentLang checks whether the value of type AgentObject on the left-hand side is Null.
 If not, it evaluates the left-hand side expression and uses its value.
-On the other hand, if the value is Null, it instantly switches to the right-hand side of the expression and evaluates and uses it.
-Otherwise expressions serve as guards for null values, since sometimes we cannot tell if a value of type Agent Object is Null during runtime.
+On the other hand, if the value is Null, it instantly switches to the right-hand side of the expression, evaluates it and uses it.
+Otherwise expressions serve as guards for Null values, for sometimes we cannot tell if a value of type AgentObject is Null during runtime.
 ```
 define visual_range = 60;